Guide to the Naegele Outdoor Records, 1985-1990

 Morris Communications Corporate Family purchased Naegele Outdoor in 1985, intending for it to become the outdoor advertising subsidary.
 Several Naegele divisions were sold and operated independently for a few years, but it appears that they were subsequently purchased by other outdoor advertising agencies.
 The name, Naegele Outdoor Advertising, was maintained by Morris until 1991, when it was changed to Fairway Outdoor Advertising.
 Headquarted in Greenville, South Carolina, Fairway continues to own and operate billboards and other outdoor advertisements throughout the Southeast and Midwest.

-[Identification of item], Naegele Outdoor Records, David M. Rubenstein Rare Book & Manuscript Library
+[Identification of item], Naegele Outdoor Records, David M. Rubenstein Rare Book & Manuscript Library, Duke University

 The Naegele Outdoor Records were received by the David M. Rubenstein Rare Book & Manuscript Library as a gift in 2010.

 Accession 2010-0190 is described in this finding aid.

 Descriptive sources and standards used to create this inventory: DACS, EAD, NCEAD guidelines, and local Style Guide.

 This finding aid is NCEAD compliant.